Are you ready for some thrift store decor encouragement? This month’s “Thrifting with the Gals” round-up is stockpiled with summer treasures.

 A new blue and white thrifted tablecloth…

-Inspired this “How to Fashionably Bring Your Dining Room Outside This Summer” post.
+Inspired by this “How to Fashionably Bring Your Dining Room Outside This Summer” post.

 Vanity License Plates